-2. Use [▲] and [▼] to select the second control panel option from the top (ISO Sensitivity).

-3. Use [◀] and [▶] to select the setting you want and then press [SET].
+- 1. In the REC mode, press [SET]. - Use [▲] and [▼] to select the fifth control panel option from the top (ISO Sensitivity). - 3.
+Use [◀] and [▶] to select the setting you want and then press [SET].

-AUTO Adjusts sensitivity automatically according to conditions
+AUTO (Auto) Adjusts sensitivity automatically according to conditions

 ISO 80 Lower Slow shutter speed Less noise

-ISO 100 sensitivity t †
+ISO 100 sensitivity † †

-ISO 200 ĺ ↑
+ISO 200 1

 ISO 400

-ISO 800 ↓ Ŷ ÷
+ISO 800 ↓ +

 ISO 1600 Higher Fast shutter speed (Set for shooting in dimly lit Some coarseness (increased digital

 ISO 3200 sensitivity areas.) noise)

-While "AUTO" is selected, Anti Shake corrects for subject movement only (page 95).

-· Higher ISO sensitivity values tend to result in digital noise in images.

-Since higher ISO sensitivity values tend to result in digital noise in images, the camera performs a noise filtering process.
+- While "AUTO" is selected, Anti Shake corrects for subject movement only (page 93). - · Higher ISO sensitivity values tend to result in digital noise in images. - Since higher ISO sensitivity values tend to result in digital noise in images, the camera performs a noise filtering process.
 Because of this, it may take relatively longer for the camera to finish recording an image after it is shot.
 You will not be able to perform any key operation while image recording is in progress.